nickdefazio/fidectus-code-sample/README.md

 responsibilities from REST concerns(https://en.wikipedia.org/wiki/SOLID).

 ## Testing requirements
-We are looking for you to implement well tested code for this sample.
-Ideally this is made up of a fair amount of unit tests for testing your individual components, and some integration tests to test the application as a whole.
+We are looking for you to implement well tested code for this sample so unit and integration tests are in scope.

 To aid in this, we have provided the jacoco plugin, which can produce a unit test coverage report.
 Note that this does not mean we expect
 100% coverage, but we do ask that you implement what you feel is reasonable.